Adewale-1/Rport/week1/CONTEXT_REFERENCE_STORE_REPORT.md

 ![Optimized Context Management Architecture](Context_ref.png)

-The diagram illustrates how our optimized approach improves upon the traditional LangGraph state management:
+The diagram illustrates how my optimized approach improves upon the traditional LangGraph state management:

 - Instead of passing full context windows (2M tokens) between nodes, only lightweight reference IDs are passed
 - All nodes connect to a shared Context Reference Store that maintains a single copy of each unique context